teodorandrei/funcly/README.md

 ## What is Funcly?

-Funcly is a basic package.
-It is my first ever NPM package, so do not expect anything too complicated :)
+Funcly is a basic package with different functions to improve QOL.

 ## Installation